flarehealth/capacitor-image-cropper/README.md

 ## Why did we make this?

 Flare Health could not find a working solution for both Android and iOS for cropping images that was seamless, looked good on both, and did what we needed to do.
-So we build our own.
+So we built our own.

 ## Consuming the Plugin